 While I wanted to have less clutter on my desk, I was too busy to do anything about it.
 Frankly, I didn’t think about it until a sales person came into my office one day and exclaimed, “Oh, Jackie!”
 My first reaction was, “What?
 What happened?
 Did you lose the sale?
 Did a client cancel?”
 She said, “No, look at your desk.”
 Oh!
 Well, I became more conscious that day!

-I actually worked with a Feng Shui consultant, Samantha Shields, when I quit working in the corporate world to work out of my home.
+When I quit working in the corporate world to work out of my home, I hired a Feng Shui consultant, Samantha Shields.
 Feng Shui is the ancient Chinese art of placement that brings clarity, energy and success to your personal and professional life.
 It shows how to create good Chi, or energy.
 Clutter blocks the flow of energy.
 Everything has energy.

 If you don’t have a place for everything, create one.
 I love colored file folders, so I’ll make it a point to file away the most important papers like copies of tax forms, receipts and other paper.
 I know that some folks scan all of their documents and file them on their computers.
 It’s important to find a system that works for you.